Frequently asked questions.

 Q: Do you require a deposit to reserve a puppy?

-A: Yes.
-A deposit of $300.00 (included in the purchase price) is collected from those on our waiting list by the time puppies are 6 weeks old.
-A deposit does not bind you to a puppy and you may back out at any time or for any reason, with a refund.
-Our main concern is making sure you're 100% comfortable with your puppy and with the timing of bringing a new puppy into your household.
-After a deposit is collected, we invite you to participate in our Puppy Play Days so we may determine which puppy is the best fit for your family.
+A: No, our main concern is making sure you're 100% comfortable with your puppy and with the timing of bringing a new puppy into your household.
+After you pass our screening and we determine you are a good fit for one of our puppies, we invite you to participate in our Puppy Play Days so we may determine which puppy is the best fit for your family.

 Q: How much do your puppies cost?

-A: The price for a puppy is $1,500.00-$1,800.
-We feel this price is comparable with many reputable breeders in the region and reflects the time, energy, and money we spend to produce a healthy litter.
+A: The price for a puppy is $2,000.
+This price is comparable with many reputable breeders in the region and reflects the time, energy, and money we spend to produce a healthy litter.
 For us, breeding dogs typically includes the expense of either shipping our bitches or shipping semen from out of state, a stud fee, supplies and equipment, health testing, and veterinary bills such as ultrasounds, x-rays, cesarean sections, vaccinations, microchips, dew-clawing, and wellness check-ups.

 Q: Do you ship your puppies?